Lino printing is a fun, creative art form and once you give it a go you're bound to be hooked!

 The press is made using birchwood and it can be adjusted to accommodate thicker materials.

 Looking to buy a lino printing press in the US?
-Art supplier Dick Blick has a good range of printing presses to choose from, such as the Blick Econo Etch Model II press.
-This printing press uses a wheel and solid steel rollers to apply pressure to your printing block, unlike the lever presses we've mentioned previously.
+Art supplier Dick Blick has a good range of printing presses to choose from, such as the Blick 999 Model II Etching Press.

-Another great printing press from Dick Blick, the Blick 999 Model II Etching Press is designed for artists to use.
-Like the smaller model, it uses steel rollers to produce your prints, but this press is larger and can make prints up to 17 x 35 inches (43 x 89 cm).
+This printing press uses steel rollers to produce your prints and can make prints up to 17 x 35 inches (43 x 89 cm).

-This is a robust printing press that's easily adjustable so you can apply more or less pressure to your prints.
+In addition, this robust model is easily adjustable, so you can apply more or less pressure to your prints.
 Choose this press if you're a more experienced printer and you're looking to produce larger designs.

 Try a new printmaking technique